Mladen Grujičić: Political career

-Grujičić is a longtime SNSD member and was a candidate for a member of local parliament in 2012.
+Grujičić started his political career as PDP member, and since 2012 has joined SNSD member and was a candidate for a member of local parliament in 2012.

 On 10 July 2016, Mladen Grujičić a joint candidate of all Serb parties in Srebrenica started his campaign for the Mayor of Srebrenica for the 2016 local elections.
 His candidacy for mayor was announced on April 14, when a meeting of the leaders of nine Serb political parties from Srebrenica was held.
 At that time, it was agreed to run in the elections with a joint candidate for mayor within the coalition "Together for Srebrenica".

 Grujičić defeated his rival Ćamil Duraković with 54.38% of the popular vote and took office as the new mayor of Srebrenica on 8 November 2016.
 This was the first time in 17 years that a Serb candidate won the elections.
+His mandate has been marked with numerous political and financial scandals.
+Possibly the reason why he was not promoted as a candidate again in 2024.

 Srebrenica genocide controversy

 Grujičić has been called a Serbian nationalist and Srebrenica genocide denier by the Bosniak public and his opponents.
 Talking about the Srebrenica massacre, Grujičić himself said this during the campaign: